UninvitedActivity/UninvitedActivity/README.md

 - ~~Add a counter to each IP address in the database to track the most active probe sources~~
 - ~~Work out how to permanently add a custom script to OPNSense crontab~~
   - ~~Manual changes to the crontab get overwritten at seemingly random times~~
-- Compare the new set of IP addresses against existing DB content to filter out duplicates in order to minimiase database queries
+- Compare the new set of IP addresses against existing DB content to filter out duplicates in order to minimise database queries
 - Regular dump and reload of database to put it into a logical IP Address order (like 'sort -uV')
 - Consider durations before removal from the database / list
 - Setup of additional nodes and their feed-in to the system